 Artificial Intelligence (AI)

-How to Become an RPA Developer?
+How Do I Become a (Robotic Process Automation) RPA Developer?

 The RPA developer is actively involved in everything from creating the current processes to ensuring that the processes are working as intended in real-life situations.

-RPA, or Robotic Process Automation (RPA), is one of the latest technologies in the field of production and Artificial Intelligence (AI).
+RPA, or Robotic Process Automation (RPA), is one of the latest technologies in the fields of production and Artificial Intelligence (AI).
 With RPA, many of the simple tasks of yesterday that used to be done by humans are now done by machines.
 This has given rise to the age of automation.

 And in the age of automation, the RPA developer is king.